Louise Tythacott: Works

 In 2003, Tythacott published her first monograph Surrealism and the Exotic, which explored the Surrealists' travels across Africa, Oceania, Mexico, and the Caribbean, their collections, and their engagement with non-Western cultures, influencing their artistic and intellectual pursuits in the early 20th century.
 Sean Kingston remarked that "Tythacott provides an excellent survey of the historical material" and characterized her work as "impressive."
 Michael Hitchcock from the London Metropolitan University, regarded the book as a "carefully researched, well-written, and often entertaining book that explores the central paradox of the Surrealists."
 Her scholarly interests also extended to the publication of The Lives of Chinese Objects: Buddhism, Imperialism and Display (translated into Chinese in 2025), in which she traced the history of rare Buddhist statues, revealing their journey from 15th-century China to 19th-century Britain and their rediscovery in 2005.
 Andrew Law of Newcastle University described her book as "an excellent and thoroughly researched investigation."
 He highlighted its "continual critical reflexivity" and "self-criticism" as its most impressive aspects.
 Moreover, Marzia Varutti in her review, noted that the book provides "a wealth of theoretical insights on a broad range of issues."

-Tythacott has co-edited books on restitution.
+Tythacott co-edited books on restitution.
 Museums and Restitution: New Practices, New Approaches, with Arvanitis, examined how museums navigated restitution by addressing ownership, evolving practices, and institutional challenges, while also considering the perspectives of source communities, policymakers, and visitors in shaping restitution discourse.
 Mireille Lamontagne stated that the authors had done "an impressive job of selecting a broad range of case studies" and had created "a must-have reference for museum professionals."
 She also co-edited Returning Southeast Asia's Past: Objects, Museums, and Restitution, which examined Southeast Asian cultural restitution, emphasizing shifting power dynamics, legal challenges, and its role in national identity narratives.
 The Asian Review of Books documented it as an "interesting, well-researched book" and praised how "landscape of repatriation is explored eloquently and with great sensitivity."
 She also completed a catalogue devoted to the biographies of imperial objects looted from China's "Summer Palace" in 1860.